openwallet-foundation-labs/vc-api/apps/vc-api/docs/exchanges.md

 Exhange Definitions are currently non-standard and custom to this VC-API implementation.

+### Presentation Notifications

+When defining an exchange, callbacks can be configured to allow parties to receive notice of a VP submitted in response to an exchange.
+Notifications consist of POST requests to the configured URLs.
+A callback is configured by adding an entry to the callback array in the [Exchange Definition](../src/vc-api/exchanges/dtos/exchange-definition.dto.ts).

+For an example of the result of a callback notification, see the [Resident Card Tutorial](../docs/tutorials/resident-card-tutorial.md#17-authority-portal-check-for-notification-of-submitted-presentation).

 ### Exchange Definition for Issuance

 For issuance, a [Mediated Exchange](./exchanges.md#mediated-exchange-interactions) is required.